Frequently Asked Questions

 No, an interview is not a required part of the admissions process.
 If you wish, you may visit the university at your convenience.
 If you'd like to schedule appointments to speak with faculty members, please contact them directly via e-mail or phone.
 Students who are short listed for admission to the Ph.D program are invited to come to Cornell in early March.
 You will be notified if this applies to you.

 Admission to the PhD program in Human Development is based on academic merit and fit with the research strengths of the HD faculty.
-Those with a background in psychology, sociology or human development, and in research methods and statistics are encouraged to apply by December 1st for fall admission.
+Those with a background in the social sciences and in research methods and statistics are encouraged to apply by December 1st for fall admission.

 - Letters of Recommendation: